williami2013/hello-world/README.md

 # hello-world
-This is my ffirst project.
+This is my first project.
 I am here!